jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 "Want to talk about it?"

 Did she?
-Sophia looked at Maya—her friend, her teammate, the person who'd adopted her three weeks ago and refused to let her suffer alone—and felt something crack.
+Sophia looked at Maya—her friend, her teammate, the person who'd adopted her three weeks ago and refused to let her suffer alone—and felt something break loose.

-"He's going to set me up with someone," she said, voice breaking.
+"He's going to set me up with someone," she said, voice cracking.
 "I overheard him talking to Jordan.
 He has feelings for me but he's doing the 'right thing,' which apparently means setting me up with Alex Chen or someone equally appropriate so he can stay with Becca and I can stop being a problem."

 Maya's expression went from concerned to furious in about two seconds.
 "Are you kidding me?"